dimagi/commcare-hq/code-organization.md

   This has been done using varying degrees of discipline, and you should always feel comfortable converting these to `hqDefine`
 - avoid global variables like the plague
+- when creating class-like objects, use a functional inheritance pattern

 For those of you looking for a little more from this page, please keep reading.